DanMorriss/music-theory-quiz/README.md

 - On an iPhone, the body was scrollable due to the built in browser buttons along the bottom.
 I set overflow to hidden in the @mediaquery to fit this.
 - When you closed the game early, your previous question scores still displayed so I cleared them when the close container button is pressed.
 - You could unlock the advanced game by completing 20 questions in total, so I included an extra clause to make sure that the intermeidate game is being played.
+- The home button was not working from the game over screen, so I added an event listener with function to go home.

 [Back to top](<#contents>)
 ### Unsolved Bugs